lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 *Du har jo nok hørt dem i dansk tale- og skriftsprog, ikke?*

-You have probably heard about modal verbs in Danish, but have you heard about modal adverbs or small emotional words, which are usually not stressed but bear significant attitude charge?
+You have probably heard about modal verbs in Danish, but have you heard about modal adverbs or small emotional words, which bear а significant attitude charge?

 In this blog post, you will learn about the differences in usage of short one-syllable adverbs like *da*, *dog*, *jo*, *nok*, *nu*, *skam*, *vel* and *vist*.
 Sometimes they may seem to work like interjections, but strictly speaking, they belong to adverbs.
 They behave syntactically like for example central adverbs *ikke*, *også*.